AP Q4 2025 Earnings Call Summary | Stock Taper

 • Q4 2025 Adjusted EBITDA: $3.2 million, down from $6 million in Q4 2024.

-• Air and Liquid Segment: Q4 revenue increased by 10% year-over-year; full-year revenue up 7%.
+• Air and Liquid Processing Segment: Q4 revenue increased by 10% year-over-year; full-year revenue was up 7%.

 2. Strategic Updates and Business Highlights

-• The company removed underperforming assets, expecting to improve adjusted EBITDA by $7 million to $8 million annually.
+• The company completed the removal of underperforming assets, expected to enhance adjusted EBITDA by $7 million to $8 million annually.

-• Significant order activity was noted in early 2026, with bookings up 73% compared to the previous year.
+• Significant order activity was noted for both segments at the start of 2026, with bookings up 73% year-over-year.

 3. Forward Guidance and Outlook

-• The company anticipates improved profitability and performance in 2026 as it emerges from the steel market slowdown.
+• The company anticipates improved profitability as it emerges from the steel market slowdown, with expectations of stronger demand in 2026.

 4. Bad News, Challenges, or Points of Concern

-• Q4 performance was impacted by a pause in customer orders due to new global tariffs, particularly affecting the Forged and Cast segment.
+• Q4 performance was negatively impacted by a pause in customer orders in the FCEP segment due to new global tariffs.

-• FCEP reported an operating loss of $44.7 million for the full year, largely due to one-time exit costs.
+• The FCEP segment reported a significant operating loss of $44.7 million for the full year, primarily due to one-time exit costs, including a $41.4 million deconsolidation charge.

-• A decline in backlog by $8 million was noted, primarily due to the termination of the U.S. Navy's Constellation frigate program.
+• Backlog for Air and Liquid Processing declined by $8 million due to the U.S. Navy's termination of the Constellation frigate program.

 5. Notable Q&A Insights

-• Management clarified that the mix dynamics in Q4 were unusual and that full-year results are more representative of typical performance.
+• Management indicated that the unusual mix in Q4 for Air and Liquid Processing was a short-term issue, with the full year being more representative of typical performance.

-• The recovery in roll demand is expected as customers adjust to tariff impacts and pricing stabilizes.
+• The recovery in the roll market is expected as customers adjust to tariff impacts, with demand slowly increasing in the U.S.